Natural Disasters: How Families Can Help

 When it feels right, you might also talk about how your family could help.
 When you show kids how to turn their empathy into helpful action, they learn they can make a difference.

 Many groups are set up to help people during a natural disaster.
 The best thing you can do is to support them.
 They know what is needed for each situation.
 They can guide you on how to give.
 Visit their websites to find out what they need.

 - American Red Cross

 - Doctors Without Borders

 - Partners in Health

 It's OK if your family doesn't have a lot to give.
-Every donation, regardless of size, helps to rebuild when communities are hit by natural disasters.
+Every donation, big or small, helps to rebuild when communities are hit by natural disasters.

-While monetary donations are always appreciated, they're not the only way that families can get involved.
+Giving money always helps.
+But it’s not the only thing families can do.
 Here are other ways that you and your kids can help out: